kartik1280/Voice-Assistant/README.md

 - Integrate additional APIs or services for enhanced functionality.
 - Adjust voice settings such as rate, volume, and voice type.

+## License

+This project is for learning purposes.
+Feel free to use and modify it with proper credit.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit pull requests with improvements or new features.

+## Author
+Kartik Sharma